cristianmancuso/Exercise/README.md

-- Exercise python.
+# Exercise python.

---- 1.Fizz Buzz:
+### 1.Fizz Buzz:
-  Escribe un programa que muestre por consola (con un print) los números de 1 a 100 (ambos incluidos y con un salto de línea entre cada impresión), sustituyendo los siguientes:
+Write a program that displays on the console (using print) the numbers from 1 to 100 (both included and with a newline between each print), substituting the following:
-  - Múltiplos de 3 por la palabra "fizz".
+Multiples of 3 with the word "fizz".
-  - Múltiplos de 5 por la palabra "buzz".
+Multiples of 5 with the word "buzz".
-  - Múltiplos de 3 y de 5 a la vez por la palabra "fizzbuzz".
+Multiples of both 3 and 5 with the word "fizzbuzz".